Holiday Bowl: Notable games

-For the first seven games, BYU represented the WAC as its champion.
+For the first seven games, Brigham Young University represented the WAC as its champion.
 In the inaugural 1978 game, the Navy Midshipmen came in with an 8–3 record and a Commander-in-Chief's Trophy and then capped their season with a 23–16 comeback victory over the highly favored Cougars.
 BYU has played in a total of 11 Holiday Bowls, more than any other team.

-The 1980 game was known as "The Miracle Bowl" as BYU erased a 20-point SMU lead in the last two minutes of the game, tying the score on the last play of the game—a 60-yard pass from All-American quarterback Jim McMahon to tight end Clay Brown as time expired.
+The 1980 game became known as "The Miracle Bowl" after BYU overcame a 20-point Southern Methodist University lead with less than three minutes remaining in the game.
+BYU tied the score as time expired, via a 60-yard Hail Mary pass from All-American quarterback Jim McMahon to tight end Clay Brown.
 BYU kicker Kurt Gunther added the game-winning extra point.

 The 1983 game between BYU and Missouri had its own dramatic ending, as BYU rallied behind All-American quarterback Steve Young.
 With just 23 seconds left, Young gave a handoff to Eddie Stinnett.
 Stinnett then turned around and passed it back to Steve Young, who caught it and ran in for a touchdown, giving BYU a 21–17 win.
 Young achieved a rare feat in college football: one touchdown pass, one touchdown run, and one touchdown reception all in a single game.
 For his efforts, he was named offensive MVP.

-One year later, BYU, led by their longtime coach, LaVell Edwards, secured the national championship in the Holiday Bowl by defeating the Michigan Wolverines, coached by Bo Schembechler, 24–17.
+In the 1984 edition, BYU secured the national championship by defeating the Michigan Wolverines, 24–17.
 Because of the WAC's contract with the Holiday Bowl, BYU, top-ranked and the only undefeated team in Division I-A going into that season's bowls, was obligated to play in the mid-tier Holiday Bowl against a mediocre (6–5) Michigan squad.
 Again, the Holiday Bowl came down to the final few plays.
 BYU drove the length of the field and scored on a pass from injured All-American quarterback Robbie Bosco to Kelly Smith with 1:23 remaining.
-Marv Allen, who also played in the very first Holiday Bowl as a redshirt freshman in 1978, sealed the victory with an interception.
+Marv Allen, who had played in the very first Holiday Bowl as a redshirt freshman in 1978, sealed the victory with an interception.
+This game marks a rare example of a non-New Year's Six bowl game featuring a team later named national champion.

 Game results

-Rankings are based on the AP Poll prior to the game being played.
+Rankings are based on the AP poll prior to the game being played.